Japanese Primer

 Active listening has the benefits of passive listening, but you are also giving your undivided attention to listening, trying to understand precisely (or roughly, depending on the complexity of the material) what is being said.

-Regarding material for building listening comprehension, we recommend language-dense material such as podcasts, interviews, the news, movies, anime, etc. We generally don't recommend content such as songs since the manner of speaking is more artistic than you would otherwise hear or use in everyday Japanese, and we also don't recommend language-terse material since there is a lot of time spent not listening to Japanese.
-If you use subtitles for visual media, we recommend you use Japanese subtitles.
+Regarding material for building listening comprehension, I recommend language-dense material such as podcasts, interviews, the news, movies, anime, etc. I generally don't recommend content such as songs since the manner of speaking is more artistic than you would otherwise hear or use in everyday Japanese, and I also don't recommend language-terse material since there is a lot of time spent not listening to Japanese.
+If you use subtitles for visual media, I recommend you use Japanese subtitles.
 Otherwise, you may accidentally turn the listening exercise into more of a native-language-reading one.
+Even then, I recommend eventually turning off the subtitles and trying to comprehend using listening alone--there are no subtitles when speaking with people in the wild, at least not at this time.